Adopt best practices for each process

 If it is neither possible nor desirable to eliminate these external factors, what about the factors internal to the company?
 To respond to uncertainty, a company like VINCI has adopted a decentralized organization advocated by its CEO, Xavier Huillard.
 Based on trust and the "inverted pyramid", this organization has encouraged innovation and creativity among employees in order to better understand the constraints.

 The usual responses to economic downturns, such as the one we will experience in 2023, are often to limit autonomy and increase reporting.
-We are convinced that being adaptive is not only an organizational issue but also a cultural initiative.
+We are convinced that being adaptive is not only an organizational issue but also a cultural one.

 2. Arm ourselves to adapt to tomorrow's jobs